-One way to make our characters three-dimensional, is to get inside her their heads.
+One way to make our characters three-dimensional, is to get inside their heads.
 We need to see what they’re thinking.
-If all we do is “show” them acting, but never take the time to move into the character’s mind to hear their reactions, then we risk having flat characters.
-We need to know their intense joys, deep pains, and heart-wrenching conflicts—and we can do this by giving the reader glimpses into the character’s internal struggles and thoughts.
+If all we do is “show” them acting, but never take the time to move into the characters' minds to hear their reactions, emotions, and struggles, then we risk having flat characters.
+We need to know their intense joys, deep pains, and heart-wrenching conflicts—and we can do this by giving the reader glimpses into the characters' internal struggles and thoughts.

 In getting the reader into a character’s head, we help them see the story through the character’s eyes.
 The book plays out even more like a movie because now the reader has “become” the main character.